nouriach/quote-generator/README.md

 - Get the Unsplash API to work to update the joke component images each time a new joke is requested.I started building the component <Image /> and got the api to work however, due to time constraints, wasn't able to properly integrate it.

+- I will also look into how fontawesome icons are brought into React Apps.
+Although I have used them before in more straigthfroward projects, utilising it with React seems slightly different.
+Again, time constraints inhibited me.
+At present placeholder images are used with the help of https://placeholder.com/.

 - I also would like to revisit how the data is fetched and implemented, perhaps using Redux Middleware instead or React Hooks.